marcusoftnet/marcusoftnet.github.io/_posts/2017-12-12-guest-post-on-queue-length.md

 Now, to be even more "rude", writing this post is not the most important thing for me.
 However, the thought of adding it to my queue of work that I "need to do some time in the future" was not compelling to me.

-Therefore I decided on a topic that I could write more or less by heart and then time boxed one hour to write the post.
+therefore I decided on a topic that I could write more or less by heart and then time boxed one hour to write the post.
 And then just went to work.

 One hour later the post was done, I sent it over to Alexander and noted the work as Done in my mind.
 Done.
 Gone.
 Over.
 More room for other work, without making long lists of work.